tweag/python-monorepo-example/2018-09-12-asterius-ffi.md

 declarations.
 We just need to teach the compiler how to handle these declarations when they're about JavaScript code.

-Here is what Asterius let's you do today:
+Here is what Asterius lets you do today:

 ```Haskell
 import Control.Monad